Last Update: August 25, 2022

 When is the event taking place?

-The event runs from Friday, December 10 to Sunday, December 12 at noon.
-The team relay challenge begins on Saturday, December 11 at noon and continues for 24 hours (until Sunday, December 12 at noon).
-The exact location of the 2021 start at Mont Tremblant Resort will be communicated at a later date.
+The event runs from Friday, December 9 to Sunday, December 11 at noon.
+The team relay challenge begins on Saturday, December 10 at noon and continues for 24 hours (until Sunday, December 11 at noon).
+The exact location of the 2022 start on the Mont Tremblant Resort site will be communicated to you at a later date.

 How do I become a volunteer?